 The efficient-market hypothesis (EMH) states that share prices reflect all information and consistent “alpha”8 generation is impossible (Fama, 1970).
 Accordingly, stocks always trade at their fair value on exchanges, making it impossible for investors to purchase undervalued stocks or sell stocks for inflated prices.
 Therefore, it should be impossible to outperform the overall market through expert stock selection or market timing, and the only way an investor can obtain higher returns is by purchasing riskier investments.

 Although it is a cornerstone of modern financial theory, the EMH is highly controversial and often disputed (Shiller, 1981).
 Believers argue it is pointless to search for undervalued stocks or to try to predict trends in the market through either fundamental or technical analysis.
 Theoretically, neither technical nor fundamental analysis can produce risk-adjusted excess returns (i.e., “alpha”) consistently, and only insider information can result in outsized risk-adjusted returns.
 Although academics present a substantial body of evidence in support of it, there is an equal amount of dissent as well.
-For example, the fundamental-based investor Warren Buffett or the hedge fund Renaissance Technologies’s Medallion Fund have consistently beaten the market over long periods, which by definition is impossible according to the EMH.
+For example, the fundamental-based investor Warren Buffett or the hedge fund Renaissance Technologies’ Medallion Fund have consistently beaten the market over long periods, which by definition is impossible according to the EMH.

 Proponents of the EMH conclude that, because of the randomness of the market, investors could do better by investing in a low-cost, passive portfolio.
 On the other hand, opponents insist on the possibility of designing portfolios that can beat the market.

-Linear structure in returns
+Linear Structure in Returns

 The autocorrelation function (ACF) and partial autocorrelation function (PACF) are heavily used in time series analysis and forecasting.
 They measure the linear structure or dependency along the temporal domain, which, according to the EMH, should be insignificant (Ding and Granger, 1996).
 The autocorrelation is simply the correlation between the signal at a time and some previous time, whereas the partial autocorrelation eliminates the effect of the signal in between those two time instances.

-Figure 2.17 indicates that the S&P 500 index exhibits almost no significant autocorrelation that can be exploited by models for forecasting (lags other than 0 are basically within the statistical insignificant level).
+Figure 2.17 indicates that the S&P 500 index exhibits almost no significant autocorrelation that can be exploited by models for forecasting (lags other than zero are basically within the statistical insignificant level).
 Figure 2.18 similarly illustrates that there is no significant autocorrelation to be exploited in Bitcoin (hourly returns similarly show no autocorrelations).

 Autocorrelation of S\&P 500 daily log-returns.